Chem 221 - Biochemistry for Science Majors » Fall 2021 » L8 Enzymes Part 1 of 3

 In the induced-fit model of enzyme action, the enzyme active site ________.

-A. adjusts shape to adapt to the shape of the substrate
+A. stays the same shape while causing a change in the shape of the substrate

 B. stays the same shape during substrate binding